The Dresden Files short fiction: "Everything the Light Touches"

 Mister, Dresden's cat, thinks about the people in his life as he goes through a relaxing day.

 "Everything the Light Touches" is a microfiction, and was published in the blog post Everything the Light Touches as part of the "Year of Dresden" celebration for The Dresden Files 20th anniversary.

 "The Good People"

 Molly Carpenter and Kringle deliver gifts to people of Chicago.
 Narrated by Molly Carpenter.

 Set concurrently with Christmas Eve, The Good People is a microfiction, and was published in the blog post The Good People as part of the "Year of Dresden" celebration for The Dresden Files 20th anniversary.

 "Little Things"

 Toot-Toot discovers an invader unbeknownst to the wizard Harry Dresden and in order to defeat it, he'll have to team up with the dread cat Mister.

 "Little Things" was published in the anthology Heroic Hearts.

 "The Law"

 Dresden and Marcone enter into battle; both the legal kind and the kind with explosions.

 The Law is a novella and audiobook from Jim Butcher, with Butcher narrating the story.
 The audiobook was released exclusively through Audible, while a limited print version was released through Subterranean Press.

+“Fugitive"

+Cerberus calls on Mouse for assistance in capturing the Nemean Lion, which has escaped from the underworld.

+“Fugitive" was published in March 2023, as part of the short fiction collection Instinct: An Animal Rescuers Anthology.
+Profits from the sale of this title will be donated to Lifeline Puppy Rescue.